Understanding the Role of the Department of Buildings in the Life of a Typical NYC Homeowner

 - Reviews and approves building plans and permit requests to stop unsafe work before it starts.

-- Checks for rule-breaking on building, electrical, zoning, worker safety, and housing and occupancy rules.
+- Checks for rule-breaking on building, electrical, worker safety, and housing and occupancy rules.

 - Licenses builders, electricians, and pros so your hires meet city standards.